 Should I get another coffee and cake, or would that be too much of a challenging behaviour for one day?

 Oh, BTW, Mr Henderson didn’t answer my email from last week.
-This one where I was asking him if he was ever approached by Oriana.
+This one where I was asking him if he was ever approached by my diagnostician.
 He should take some responsibility, don’t you think so?
 Home Group is the reason that I first got delusional.
 And yet, they keep accepting public money to ‘support’ people with mental health problems.